hackclub/hackclub/workshops/color_scheme_generator/README.md

 }
 ```

-It gets `colors` array as a prop from other component and returns an array of `div` elements with a `backgroundColor`.
-Each element contains respective `backgroundColor` in form of hexcode.
+It gets the `colors` array as a prop from another component and returns an array of `div` elements with a `backgroundColor`.
+Each element contains the respective `backgroundColor` in form of hex code.
 If it gets nothing, it renders `null`.
-Also a [`key`](https://reactjs.org/docs/lists-and-keys.html#keys) is given to every element for it's identity.
+Also, a [`key`](https://reactjs.org/docs/lists-and-keys.html#keys) is given to every element for its identity.

 Now we finished writing our `Color.js` component.
 Don't worry, nothing will be on the webpage without rendering the component.

-Then open `App.js` component, where we do our major work.
+Then open the `App.js` component, where we do our major work.
 For getting a random color we are using a package [randomcolor](https://randomcolor.lllllllllllllllll.com/), which is a small library of some random colors.
 It is already installed in the starter template.
 Let's import our `Color.js` and `randomColor` into our `App.js` component.
 Add these lines of code to the `App` component.

 ```jsx
 import Color from './Color'
 import randomColor from 'randomcolor'
 ```

-We will create a array of colors and change the colors when you click the button.
-So create a button with class `btn` inside the `div`.
+We will create an array of colors and change the colors when you click the button.
+Create a button with class `btn` inside the `div`.

 ```html
 <button className="btn" onClick={change}>Change!</button>
 ```

-We use state to update the colors array everytime you click the button.
+We use the state to update the colors array every time you click the button.

 ## The State Hook - `useState()`

 Using the `useState()` API, you can create a new state variable, and have a way to alter it. `useState()` accepts the initial value of the state item and returns an array containing the state variable, and the function you call to alter the state.
-Since it returns an array we use [array destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to access each individual item.
-You can add as many `useState()` calls you want, to create as many state variables as you want.
+Since it returns an array we use [array destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to access each item.
+You can add as many `useState()` calls as you want, to create as many state variables as you want.
 Just make sure you call it in the [top level]https://reactjs.org/docs/hooks-rules.html#only-call-hooks-at-the-top-level) of a component (not in an `if` or in any other block).

 Now create two variables `count` and `colors` array using `useState`.

-You have to import `useState()` hook from react library.
+You have to import the `useState()` hook from the react library.

 ```jsx
 import React, { useState } from 'react'      // <---------- importing useState